 What you do and say on social media channels could adversely affect your clearance, says security clearance lawyer John Griffith.

-Then you grow up, finish college, set your sites on a primo government job and learn you’ll need a security clearance to perform the job tasks.
+Then you grow up, finish college, set your site on a primo government job, and learn you’ll need a security clearance to perform the job tasks.
 No problem, you think.
 You’ve managed to avoid arrest, you don’t do drugs, and you’re not spending your summers in Yemen at an Al Qaeda training camp.
 Piece of cake, right?
 Not so fast.